 Governor Larry Hogan announces his budget plan for Maryland.
 (Lloyd Fox, Baltimore Sun video)

-Republican Gov. Larry Hogan previewed the final budget of his four-year term on Tuesday, highlighting that the $44.4 billion plan includes no tax increases, record money for K-12 education and holds tuition increases at Maryland public colleges to 2 percent.
+Republican Gov. Larry Hogan previewed the final budget of his four-year term on Tuesday, highlighting that it includes no tax increases, record money for K-12 education and holds tuition increases at Maryland public colleges to 2 percent.